top of page

 • Citizen participation in political decision-making

-These changes influenced other countries to adopt republican forms of government, emphasizing that leaders should be accountable to the people.
+These changes influenced other countries to adopt republican forms of government.
+They emphasized that leaders should be accountable to the people.

 The Role of Revolutionary Symbols and Institutions